vshjxyz/vshjxyz.github.io/source/_posts/2013-10-04-setting-up-yeoman-and-angular-using-coffeescript.markdown

 [{% imgcap center /images/setting-up-yeoman-and-angular-using-coffeescript/objects.png 400 168 The Yeoman base view - click to zoom %}](/images/setting-up-yeoman-and-angular-using-coffeescript/objects.png)

+** THE WHOLE CODE CAN BE FOUND HERE: https://github.com/vshjxyz/angulartestapp **

 This is pretty straightforward and I know that the tests are lacking but **I'M WORKING ON IT** OK??!

 :) well, I'll try to update / post more stuff about AngularJS as soon as I discover new 'things'.
 Peace out.